mdolab/MACH-Aero/machAeroTutorials/overset_surface_mesh.rst

     Pointwise Overview.

-You can control the main view with the following key- and mous combinations:
+You can control the main view with the following key- and mouse combinations:

 zoom
   Rotate your ``mousewheel``.
 The zoom zenters around your ``mouse pointer``.